ycheng22/Predict_Future_Sales/README.md

 This is a Final project of course: How to Win a Data Science Competition: Learn from Top Kagglers.

-The data is from: [Predict Future Sales
+The data is from: [Predict Future Sales,
 Final project for "How to win a data science competition" Coursera course](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data)

+`FinalProject.ipynb` includes all code and details.